terraform-ncloud-modules/terraform-ncloud-vpc/README.md

 ## Example : `terraform.tfvars`

-You can create `terraform.tfvars` and refer to the sample below to write variable declarations.
+You can create a `terraform.tfvars` and refer to the sample below to write the variable specification you want.
 File name can be `terraform.tfvars` or anything ending in `.auto.tfvars`

+**It must exactly match the variable name above.**

 First element creates :
 - 1 `VPC` named "foo"